USH3R/My-Music-App/README.md

-## 🚀 How to Run the Music Player Demo
+## 🚀 How to Run the Music Player App

-Open a terminal and run:
+1. Open Codespace (Github) or any terminal and type this:

          bash demo.sh

+2. Or try the manual executable way (optional):
+   Open Codespace (Github) or any terminal and type this:

+         chmod +x demo.sh

+   Press enter.
+   Then type:

+         ./demo.sh

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).